ranganaut/vaultsite/README.md

 folder say which folders are collections, where they land on the site, and how each one is drawn.

+New to it? **[docs/starting-a-new-site.md](docs/starting-a-new-site.md)** is the walkthrough, and the pitfalls.
+What follows is the reference.

 ## What a vault says about itself

 `pages/Site.md` carries the chrome: title, subtitle, description, `domain:`, the